MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

    ![List of add-ons.](./media/rpa-license/list-add-ons.png)

-### Assign unattended RPA add-on capacity to an environment
+### Assign Power Automate Process add-on capacity to an environment

 Before you can assign add-ons, such as trial licenses, you must [get the add-ons](#how-to-start-an-unattended-trial).